chrif/cocotte/doc/machine.md

 # Docker Machine

-Cocotte uses Docker Machine to provision the Digital Ocean droplet and further deploy to it through SSH.
+Cocotte uses Docker Machine to provision the Digital Ocean droplet and to deploy to it through SSH.

+__Machine storage path__

 In order to do so, security credentials are stored on your computer when the droplet is created, and reused later to connect to it.
 The location of these credentials is called the _machine storage path_.
 The default storage path used by Docker Machine when no one is specified is something like `~/.docker/machine`.
+Cocotte instead uses a custom path.

+__Machine name__

-The Cocotte machine has a name which defaults to `cocotte` and which is also the name given to your Digital Ocean droplet.
+The machine Cocotte creates has a name which defaults to `cocotte` and which is also the name given to your Digital Ocean droplet.

 ## The `machine` directory and the storage path